-Let’s show other schools what BU is made of… and how much we recycle!”
+Last year, BU recycled more bottles & cans per capita than any other school in Boston and ranked third in the state!
+Let’s show other schools what BU is made of… and how much we recycle!

 Recyclemania is a competition that will help highlight BU’s waste reduction achievements, and make us a contender against more than 600 schools nationwide.
 BU has made substantial changes and innovations to the recycling program over the years.
-We’ve seen a significant increase in our recycling rate from 3% in 2006 to 31% in 2011.
-We are averaging 32% this school year.
+We’ve seen a significant increase in our recycling rate from 3% in 2006 to 39% in 2015.

 How It Works: